Jazibabdullah/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/push-notifications/notif-implement-module.md

 ## 3 Configuring Your App {#config}

-In order for your app to use to use the Push Connections Module, configure the following things:
+In order for your app to use the Push Connections Module, configure the following things:

 1. Open **App** > **Security** in the App Explorer.
 1. Go to **User roles**.<br />